Want to Earn Some Extra Money?

 Getting a domain name is quite simple.
 Here we’ll walk you through it in just 2 easy steps.

 1. Select a name.
-You can get a domain for as little as $9.99 per year at Namecheap with free WhoIsGuard Protection.
-Type in the domain name you want to check if it’s available.
+You can get a domain for as little as $9.99 per year at Namecheap with free WhoIsGuard Protection (hold off on your domain purchase for now – if you go with HostGator hosting, they give you a free domain your first year).

 2. Add to cart and pay.
 If you’re registering with a .com, most unlikely are you going to find a domain for under $10/year with any domain registrar.
 With tax your total may come out to be a little bit more expensive, but fortunately Namecheap has coupons for $1 off your first year.
 For the month of August 2016, you can use the code REGXFERX.
 Pay the fee and you’re done.